JohnMunsch/netcomix-v1/README.md

 out before and I've got my first DWR code in there to let me communicate some info from the server to the client UI.

+Be sure to check the wiki to see info about where I'm hoping to take this as I continue to revise and improve it: https://github.com/JohnMunsch/netcomix/wiki

 Tech Overview
 -------------